Telehealth and Occupational Therapy: A New Frontier

 OT Settings That Can Provide Telehealth

-Some settings that may benefit include:
+Some settings that may benefit from telehealth services include:

 - Children and Youth